Gerard Manley Hopkins: Asceticism

-In a journal entry of 6 November 1865, Hopkins declared an ascetic intention for his life and work: "On this day by God's grace I resolved to give up all beauty until I had His leave for it."
-On 18 January 1866, Hopkins composed his most ascetic poem, The Habit of Perfection.
+In a journal entry of 6 November 1865, Hopkins declared his ascetic intentions for his life and work: "On this day by God's grace I resolved to give up all beauty until I had His leave for it."
+On 18 January 1866, Hopkins composed his poem, The Habit of Perfection.
 On 23 January, he included poetry in a list of things to be given up for Lent.
 In July, he decided to become a Roman Catholic and travelled to Birmingham in September to consult the leader of the Oxford converts, John Henry Newman.
 Newman received him into the Roman Catholic Church on 21 October 1866.

+Conversion

-The decision to convert estranged Hopkins from his family and from a number of acquaintances.
+This decision to convert estranged Hopkins from his family and from a number of acquaintances.
 After graduating in 1867, he was provided by Newman with a teaching post at the Oratory in Birmingham.
 While there he began to study the violin.
 On 5 May 1868 Hopkins firmly "resolved to be a religious."
 Less than a week later, he made a bonfire of his poetry and gave it up almost entirely for seven years.
 He also felt a call to enter the ministry and decided to become a Jesuit.
 He paused first to visit Switzerland, which officially forbade Jesuits to enter.

 In September 1868, Hopkins began his Jesuit novitiate at Manresa House, Roehampton, under the guidance of Alfred Weld.
-Two years later he moved to St Mary's Hall, he moved thereStonyhurst, for philosophical studies, taking vows of poverty, chastity and obedience on 8 September 1870.
+Two years later he moved to St Mary's Hall, he moved there to Stonyhurst, for philosophical studies, taking vows of poverty, chastity and obedience on 8 September 1870.
 He felt that his interest in poetry had stopped him devoting himself wholly to religion.
 However, on reading Duns Scotus in 1872, he saw how the two need not conflict.
 He continued to write a detailed prose journal in 1868–1875.
-Unable to suppress a desire to describe the natural world, he also wrote music, sketched, and for church occasions, wrote "verses", as he called them.
+Unable to suppress a desire to describe the natural world, he also wrote music, sketched, and for church occasions, wrote "verses".
 He later wrote sermons and other religious pieces.